bigfoot547/morecommands/README.md

  * The infotool tells you the position and data (itemstring, facedir, light) of a node you punch.
 (Need server priv.)
 Itemstring: "morecommands:infotool"

 # Up and Coming
-I am planning on adding a contribution by red-001 on the forums.
+I am wanting to add print statements to keep track of commands in the terminal.

 # Credits
  * Mod created by: bigfoot547